nullcline/ultralight_rover/README.md

 # ultralight_rover
-[design team] a PCB and firmware for an autonomous, and ultra light weight rover
+[design team] CAD files, a PCB, and firmware for an autonomous, and ultra light weight rover